 Are you looking for a homeopathic cure for injury?
 This article discusses the homeopathy treatment of injury along with the best homeopathic medicine for injury treatment.

-Injury/Injuries, also known as physical trauma, is damage to the body caused by external force.
+Injury/Injuries, also known as physical trauma, is damage to the body caused by an external force.

 Tissue damage may be the result of: